 - In the Early stage, our goal is to “Help educate the unaware.”
 Our thought leadership and communication are not developed to “persuade”; its purpose is to educate.
 We do this by helping the prospect understand the problem and its costs, being unbiased and credible, and avoiding being promotional.
 We have a selling philosophy that says, “We are here to help you make the best decision for you, Mrs. Client.”

 - In the Middle stage, we “Inspire the interested.”
 If you’ve read How Clients Choose, you’ll understand why buying decisions are so difficult and often appear irrational.
 Clients want to make smart buying decisions that advance their careers (or, at least, don’t end them) and allow them to get on with their day jobs.
 This is why buyers are telling us they want help anticipating and overcoming career-limiting obstacles.
-We accomplish this by “focusing clients on a manageable set of considerations and make concrete, evidence-based recommendations that reduce indecision and compel action.”
-We demonstrate this by sharing a clear, confident point of view on the issue and providing guidance that addresses future roadblocks and risk down the buying cycle.
+We accomplish this by “focusing clients on a manageable set of considerations and making concrete, evidence-based recommendations that reduce indecision and compel action.”
+We demonstrate this by sharing a clear, confident point of view on the issue and providing guidance that addresses future roadblocks and risks down the buying cycle.

 - In the Late stage, we Reassure those who have formed intent.
 Enns says, “that our prescriptions should facilitate progress along a purchase path leading to a solution that we are uniquely able to provide but without explicitly promoting our solutions.”
 This is not slick salesmanship.
 This is the obvious result of pursuing your ideal client and delivering a client-centric solution that is both built in the buyer’s best interest and designed for how your ideal buyer can easily purchase it given buying authority and budget.